 Be without screen 1 hour before bedtime.
 Enjoy quiet activities such as reading a book or listening to soft music to relax.

-Relaxation Rituals: Calm the Body and Mind
+Calm the body and mind

 Lingering evening stress from work or personal responsibilities can maintain high cortisol levels, impeding recovery and health.